 Recently I was dealing with geotagging single addresses in Google Maps and other easily accessible tools.
-However, the stuff, that I focused on is playing around a single placemarks only.
+However, the stuff, that I focused on is playing around with single placemarks only.
 I believe, that this operation is much more useful when we take into account not only the address but other details, related to this place.

 For this purpose, I would like to show today how to make a geotagging our whole spreadsheet in order to its further display on the map.
-See the steps and advises below to understand how can you do this process swiftly.
+See the steps and advice below to understand how can you do this process swiftly.

 The picture below shows the simple spreadsheet containing both addresses and the details assigned to them in other columns, which we would like to have on the map (Pic.
 1).